 If you or a loved one has suffered from dehydration, malnutrition, or any other form of nursing home abuse, you may be entitled to compensation for medical bills, pain and suffering, wrongful death, among other losses.
 Our personal injury firm works with some of the most experienced nursing home abuse lawyers across the country who fight for injured peoples’ rights every day.
 We charge no legal fees until you secure the settlement or award you are entitled to, so feel free to contact us any time for a free (no-obligation) case evaluation.

 Have You Seen Evidence of Dehydration or Malnutrition in Your Loved One in the Nursing Home?

 Call Today for a Free Case Evaluation!

-Liquid nutrients and assistance eating may be necessary for a nursing home patient to receive the nutrients and liquids she needs.
-If such care is not provided, malnutrition and dehydration may result.
+Liquid nutrients and assisted eating may be necessary for patients to receive the nutrients and liquids their body needs.
+In cases of neglectful feeding and medicating, malnutrition and dehydration can result.
 The two are often paired.
-Both serious injury and death can be a result of malnutrition and dehydration.
+Serious injury and even death can result from malnutrition and dehydration.
 These injuries include: